microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

     ![image](media/settings.png)

 3. Let us look at  **minimatch ReDoS vulnerability** .
-As you can see in screenshot it includes  details about vulnerability and suggested upgrade version.
+As you can see in the screenshot, it includes details about vulnerability and has suggested an upgrade version.

    ![image](media/security.png)